cghiaus/dm4bem_book/_sources/tutorials/00_Summary.md

 - $B_s$: control matrix;
 - $C_s$: observation matrix;
 - $D_s$: direct action matrix;
-- $u_s$: correspondence table between branches & nodes with sources and their names, i.e., the list of non-zero elements of vectors b & f, as well as their respective positions in these vectors.
+- $u_s$: correspondence table between branches & nodes with sources and their names, i.e., the list of non-zero elements of vectors $b$ and $f$, as well as their respective positions in these vectors.

 ### Information on walls and building
 For buildings, walls represent a frequent thermal model.
 The description of the walls is provided in a directory that contains two types of files: